kodecocodes/i9t/testing/testing.markdown

 - **XCUIApplication** is a proxy for your application.
 You use it to launch and terminate the application as you start and end UI tests.
 Notice that `setup()` in **WorkoutsUITests.swift** launches the app.
 This means you're launching your `XCUIApplication` before every UI test in the file. `XCUIApplication` is also the root in the element hierarchy visible to your test.
 - **XCUIElement** is a proxy for UI elements in the application.
 Every `UIKit` class you can think of can be represented by an `XCUIElement` in the context of a UI test.
 How? `XCUIElement` has a type (e.g. `.Cell`, `.Table`, `.WebView`, etc.) as well as an identifier.
 The identifier usually comes from the element's accessibility information, such as its accessibility identifier, label or value.

-[TODO: Check before publication with a later version of Deckle] So what can you do with an `XCUIElement`?
+  So what can you do with an `XCUIElement`?
 You can tap, double-tap and swipe on it in every direction.
 You can also type text into elements like text fields.

 - **XCUIElementQuery** queries an `XCUIElement` for sub-elements matching some criteria.
 The three most common ways to query elements is with `descendantsMatchingType(_:)`, `childrenMatchingType(:_)` and `containingType(_:)`.